nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 any authentication related information changes, a follow-up signup needs to be performed.

-The signup process (as seen from the client):
+The signup process (as seen from the client; is bi-directional always):

 - Send the clients public PFS key
 - Start encryption using the servers public key and a private PFS key of the